Zhiyuan-Holly-ZHANG/chatbox_2023_Summer/README.md

 2. https://speechlogger.appspot.com/

+---

-# run a JavaScript file using Node.js:
+# Run a JavaScript file using Node.js:

 1. Install `Node.js`: If you haven't already, you'll need to download and install Node.js from the official website.
 Follow the installation instructions for your operating system.